 All alternate route teacher candidates must take a 24 hour pre-service course, Introduction to Teaching, in order to appy for a teaching certificate.
 Middlesex County College is an approved provider of this course and offers it on a rolling basis throughout the school year.
 Below are the dates of the upcoming classes and a downloadable registraion form

-Click HERE for registration form for April/May 24-hour course.
+Click HERE for registration form

 New Pathways to Teaching in New Jersey FAQsClick here for Frequently Asked Questions